 HostGator vs. DreamHost – Support and Documentation

 HostGator has over 850 employees to provide superior 24/7 support via live chat, phone, and email.
 Their online support portal covers every aspect of building a website with HostGator.
-It contains over 500 video tutorials and 680 help articles.
+It contains over 500 video tutorials and 680 helpful articles.

 HostGator vs. DreamHost – Pricing